< Go to Stroller and Car Seat Combos

 Pros: Light, easy to fold, easy to attach car seat

 Bottom line: Attractive, works well, and is easy to use with a car seat

-The UPPAbaby Cruz is a sleek stylish stroller that is easy to use and works well with a few different infant car seats.
-It has one of the largest storage capacities in the group with a maximum allowable weight of 25 pounds, and it has a very comfortable and easy to adjust handlebar.
-The Cruz is the lightest standard stroller in our review at 14.3 pounds, and this could be a big deal to new moms who are limited in how much they are able to lift after childbirth.
+The UPPAbaby Cruz is a sleek, stylish stroller that is easy to use and works well with a few different infant car seats.
+Its general ease of car seat attachment and overall size and weight make it a great option for parents who want to combine a car seat with a stroller, and it makes it our favorite option to recommend for parents looking to create a travel system as it nicely combines with several award-winning car seats.
+The Cruz has one of the largest storage capacities in the group, an easy to adjust handlebar and a quick and easy fold.
 We liked the Cruz best when paired with the UPPAbaby Mesa infant seat.
 This product earned a 3rd place rank in this review.

 The UPPAbaby Cruz also earned an Editors' Choice award in our Best Baby Strollers review.

 RELATED REVIEW: The Best Stroller and Car Seat Combos for 2017